posener/order/README.md

 * `U` and `T` are assignable structs.

+Read more about this package in this [blog post](https://posener.github.io/order).

 ## Usage

 Using this library might be less type safe - because of the usage of interfaces API, and less